rufer7/rufer7.github.io/_posts/reader experiences/2015-04-04-OCA-Java-SE7-Programmer-I-Certification-Guide.md

 category: reader-experiences
 title: OCA Java SE 7 Programmer I Certification Guide
 date: 04 Apr 2015
-tags: Java programming book reader-experience
+tags: Java development book reader-experience
 ---

 As recommended to prepare for the Java SE7 associate programmer certification I read the certification guide written by Mala Gupta.
 In this post I would like to go into the most interesting things treated by this book.